In 1968, the USA officially banned psilocybin.

 An increasing number of studies support the medicinal use of magic mushrooms and their active ingredient, psilocybin.

-Below, we will take a look at psilocybin’s legal status state by state.
+Below, we will look at psilocybin’s legal status state by state.

 Quick Summary: What’s the Legal Status of Magic Mushrooms in the US?